-Michael Iannucci concentrates his practice in complex business and class action litigation matters, serving both corporate and individual clients in disputes in a variety of industries.
-He represents clients in the following types of matters:
+Michael Iannucci maintains a national litigation practice focusing on complex business disputes.
+He represents corporate and individual clients in the following types of matters:

-- FDCPA, TILA, TCPA, TCCWNA, UTPCPL, FCEUA, RESPA, and FCRA
+- Claims involving the FDCPA, TILA, TCPA, TCCWNA, UTPCPL, FCEUA, RESPA, and FCRA

 Mike has also been involved in numerous mediations, arbitrations, and other alternative dispute resolution mechanisms to limit clients’ expenses and exposure.
-In addition, he frequently publishes and lectures on class action litigation and federal court practice.
+In addition, he regularly publishes and speaks on class action litigation and federal court practice.

 Mike began his career as a federal law clerk to the Honorable John J. Hughes, United States District Court for the District of New Jersey.
 He graduated from Rutgers University School of Law–Camden with high honors, served as the editor-in-chief of the Rutgers Journal of Law and Religion and interned for Supreme Court of New Jersey Justice F.J.
 Fernandez-Vina.

 At the University of Delaware, Mike was a two-time Colonial Athletic Association Scholar-Athlete and a pitcher for the Blue Hens’ baseball team.
 Mike lives in the Philadelphia suburbs with his wife and two children.